electrode-io/electrode-native/docs/GLOSSARY.md

 - `https://github.com/electrode-io/MovieListMiniApp.git`
 - `https://github.com/electrode-io/MovieListMiniApp.git#0.0.9`

+For GitHub SSH urls it is also possible to use the default GitHub format:

+- `git@github.com/electrode-io/MovieListMiniApp.git`
+- `git@github.com/electrode-io/MovieListMiniApp.git#0.0.9`

 The string following the optional `#` denotes a branch/tag or specific commit SHA.

 Package on local file system :